Piano wire: History

 The oldest record of wire being made for musical instruments is from Augsburg in 1351.

 Starting around 1800, the piano began to be built ever more ambitiously, with sturdier (eventually, iron) framing and greater string tension.
 This led to innovations in making tougher piano wire.
 In 1834, the Webster & Horsfal firm of Birmingham, United Kingdom brought out a form of piano wire made from cast steel; according to Dolge it was "so superior to the iron wire that the English firm soon had a monopoly."
 But a better steel wire was soon created in 1840 by the Viennese firm of Martin Miller, and a period of innovation and intense competition ensued, with rival brands of piano wire being tested against one another at international competitions, leading ultimately to the modern form of piano wire.

 Manufacture and use

 The ASTM standard A228 covers the manufacture of steel wire for use in musical instruments, including pianos and guitars.
-This standard specifies a Young's modulus of 207 GPa.
+This standard specifies a density of 7,850 kg/m³, a Poisson's ratio of 0.313, a Young's modulus of 207 GPa, a shear modulus of 80 GPa, and tensile strength ranges for a variety of diameters.

 The tensile strength of one popular brand of piano wire is listed as 2620–2930 MPa (380–425 ksi).